BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

                 index.js
                 SubComponenetName.module.scss
 ```
-* This change is to address many compopnets being named ```index.jsx```
+* This change is to address many components being named ```index.jsx```
-* And based on the Orgnisation > Program > PRoduct > Project causeing old sub components to now be shared Components.
+* And based on the Organization > Program > Product > Project causing old sub-components to now be shared Components.

 ## Query Tree
 * One Query per Component Tree